Currency:

 The 404 code also indicates that search engine robots have found a dead end and should move to another location.
 This is extremely important when such a robot has limited time resources to devote to one website.

-Server response codes - status 410
+Server Response Codes - Status 410

 Server response codes - status 503

-Server response codes - short description
+Server response codes - brief description

 Server response codes are an important aspect of understanding the communication process.
 Knowing what a particular code means is a necessary skill in the age of ubiquitous Internet access, even if your role isn't to set up servers.
-You need to know where the error lies - on our side (client) or higher (server).
+We need to know where the error lies - on our side (client) or higher (server).

-FIND OUT HOW TO GET A DISCOUNTED WEBSITE
+FIND OUT HOW TO GET A DISCOUNTED WEBSITE!

-Leave your details and our operators will call you back to calculate the cost and agree on a discount especially for you
+Leave your details and we will call you back to discuss pricing and arrange a special discount just for you.

-Posts in our blog
+Discover more in our blog

 Have ideas but don't know where to start?